Vegeta-Bles/LiteVM/litevm/README.md

 node dist/game.bundle.js
 ```

-See `docs/mvp.md` for scope details and `docs/architecture.md` for the IR + runtime design.
+See `docs/mvp.md` for scope details and `docs/architecture.md` for the IR + runtime design, including notes on the new object model and field handling.

 ## Roadmap
 - Expand opcode coverage (object creation, method invocation, arrays).